HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 htrdr‑planets

-is mainly a renderer that
+is a renderer that

 calculates an image (option -i